TEMPO’S NEW WORLD YOUTH MANIFESTO

-Tamakkan Forum Issues New World Youth Manifesto for a changing world.
+Forum Issues New World Youth Manifesto for a Changing World.

-Youth today need to be tech savvy, ethical and entrepreneurial, according to The NEW WORLD YOUTH MANIFESTO released at the end of the Tamakkan’s Youth Forum, held in Abu Dhabi, in collaboration with the Sorbonne University.
+TEMPO’S NEW WORLD YOUTH MANIFESTO was released at the end of the Tamakkan’s Youth Forum, held in Abu Dhabi, in collaboration with the Sorbonne University.

-The event issued guidelines developed by four expert panels on the transformation taking place in technology, media, ethics, and entrepreneurship, and the measures that need to enable youth to face emerging challenges and opportunities, towards building a ‘bold new world’.
+The event, organized by Tempo’s partner Tamakkan, issued guidelines developed by four expert panels on the transformation taking place in technology, media, ethics, and entrepreneurship, and the measures that need to enable youth to face emerging challenges and opportunities, towards building a ‘bold new world’.

 The forum was held at the Sorbonne University, and included partners Sky News Arabia, Emirates Foundation and Harvard Business Review (HBR).
 It kicked off with presentation of HBR’s Top Key Youth Indicators and included four panels that explored issues relating to ‘Media’ which was led by Sky News’ Chantal Saliba; ‘Technology’ led by New York University Abu Dhabi’s Jared Grogan; ‘Ethics’ led by Canadian University Dubai’s Dr. Franziska Apprich; and ‘Entrepreneurship’ led by The Improbable Agency’s Laura Toma.